-Among younger nurses, 18 percent held a certification and 62 percent were considering certification.
-Oncology nurses had the largest percentage of nurses currently certified, 55 percent, and telemetry/PCU and home health/hospice nurses the lowest percentage, both at 16 percent.
+Among younger nurses, 18 percent held certification and 62 percent were considering certification.
+Oncology nurses had the largest percentage of nurses currently certified, 55 percent, and telemetry/PCU and home health/hospice nurses had the lowest percentage, both at 16 percent.

 Certification renewal typically requires continuing education courses, such as those offered at RN.com.